apegroup/APEReactiveNetworking/README.md

 ### Configuring the request operation
 It is possible configure the network operation in the following ways:
-  - Setting a max number of retries before aborting the operation
   - Setting a timeout limit before aborting the operation
   - Specifying a Scheduler to which the returned SignalProducer will forward events to